June 2013, the Knops and Castillos travelled to Bolivia for cousin Dina’s wedding.

 During that trip, we got to visit an eco-lodge on the Amazon River.
 To get there, we had to float on panga boats five hours up-current.
 At some point, we broke from boating, landing on some sandy bank, for lunch.
 I had been holding it for the last two hours so, holding my knees together, I went scuttling off to try to find some hidden patch of ground that was a) wide enough that I could awkwardly squat without touching any plants because who knows what plants or bugs-on-plants are capable of killing/maiming/implanting-in me in the Amazon and b) far enough away from the other people to not put on a memorable show.

-I was hiking along for quite a while because those two criteria were harder to find than I thought when I came across….
+I was hiking along for quite a while because those two criteria were harder to find than I thought.
+Suddenly, I came across:

 I write awkward tales.
 Mostly funny.
 Usually true.
 Often truthfully funny.